Mechanical Engineering (B.S.M.E.)

 ---|---|---|

-To graduate in this program, a student may accumulate no more than five grades of D or F in the mathematics, science, or engineering courses used to satisfy graduation requirements.
-Included in this number are multiple repeats of a single course or single repeats in multiple courses and courses transferred from other institutions.
+To graduate in this program, a student may accumulate at most five grades of D or F in the mathematics, science, or engineering courses listed in the degree requirements.
+This number includes courses transferred from other institutions and multiple repeats of a single course.

 Four-Year Plan